 Value-added tax (VAT)

 Supplies of goods and services to individuals and legal entities subject to VAT and established in EU countries (intra-Community supplies) are exempt from VAT (zero rated).
-Exports of goods and certain services to non-EU countries are also exempt (zero rated).
+Exports of goods and services connected to exports to non-EU countries are also exempt (zero rated).

 With the following exceptions, real estate leases are generally exempt from VAT.
-Lease contracts for shopping centres and logistics centres may be subject to VAT on the condition that the taxable person opts for the submission to taxation of the leasing right.
+Commercial leases and lease contracts for shopping centres and logistics centres may be subject to VAT on the condition that the taxable person opts for the submission to taxation of the leasing right.
 Additionally, a right to elect to subject leases of property used for the exercise of professional activities, either independently or as part of mixed contracts, to VAT applies.

 Furthermore, VAT will be suspended until 31 December 2022 and real estate transfer tax will be levied on all unsold real estate with a construction permit issued from 1 January 2006 onwards, upon relevant application by taxable persons.